 Baptism FAQs

-What does the United Methodist Church believe about baptism?
+What does the Methodist Church believe about baptism?

 Baptism is a sacrament.
 In a sacrament, God uses common elements - in this case, water - as a means or vehicle of divine grace.
 Baptism is administered by the church as the Body of Christ.
 It is an act of God through the grace of Jesus Christ and the work of the Holy Spirit.